Nanzan University: History

-In 1961, Czech architect Antonin Raymond was commissioned to design most buildings on the Nagoya campus.
+The campus was designed by Antonin Raymond (1988-1976), a Czech-born architect who studied under Frank Lloyd Wright in the United States and was sent to oversee construction of Wright's Tokyo Imperial Hotel; he stayed in the country and became one of the fathers of modern architecture in Japan.
+In 1961, Raymond was commissioned to design most buildings on the Nagoya campus.
 It was one of the largest projects that he would undertake.
 The campus was orientated on a north–south axis across rolling hills and the eight buildings were arranged to suit the typography and harmonise with the landscape.
 In-situ concrete is used throughout the scheme and each building has its own concrete form, some with pilotis, others with shells.

 Organization

 Nanzan University is part of Nanzan School Corporation (南山学園, Nanzan gakuen), an educational complex of four high schools, and the university itself.
 Among coeducational universities, Nanzan is the only Catholic missionary school in the Chūbu region.

 Nanzan has an active study abroad program with over 100 partner universities around the world.
 The Center for Japanese Studies opened in 1974, and is now one of the most prestigious Japanese language programs in Japan, accepting over 300 students a year into its fall, spring and summer programs.

 For many years, Nanzan has held an annual competition with its Catholic sister schools Sophia University (上智大学, Jōchi daigaku) primarily focusing on athletics.
 Combining the first two syllables in Japanese of the respective schools, the Nanzan-Sophia event is known as the Jōnan-sen (上南戦).

 The humanities department offers priest training courses through its Christian studies curriculum.